Choose Your Own Adventure

 Mojave Trails National Monument

-Mojave Trails National Monument is part of the Mojave and Colorado Deserts Biosphere Region, a UNESCO Biosphere Reserve.
+Mojave Trails National Monument is administered by the Bureau of Land Management.
+The monument is also part of the Mojave and Colorado Deserts Biosphere Region, a UNESCO Biosphere Reserve.

 Muir Woods National Monument